Kentucky sheriff charged with fatally shooting a judge pleads not guilty in first court appearance

 Police have not offered any details about a possible motive.

-The Kentucky attorney general’s office is collaborating with a special prosecutor in the case.
+The Kentucky attorney general’s office is collaborating with the special prosecutor in the case.

 Much of the hearing Wednesday revolved around Stines’ ability to pay for his own attorney.